Jungle Trekking in Khao Yai National Park

 The jungle trek along trail 6 takes us 10 kilometers deep into Khao Yai National Park.
 The trail takes about 6 hours to complete.

-On arrival our guide hands out pairs of long leech socks, bottles of insect repellent and strongly advises we cover up in in long pants, long sleeve shirts and hats.
+On arrival our guide hands out pairs of long leech socks, bottles of insect repellent and strongly advise we cover up in long pants, long sleeve shirts, and hats.
 He tells us the jungle in this particular area of Thailand is filled with insects called chiggers.

 By 8am we cross a wooden suspension bridge and enter the jungle.
 The beginning is easy, there is a clear path and I cannot understand why a guide is necessary.
 The first kilometer passes quickly as we maintain a fast walking pace.